TNA Knockouts: Knockouts Division (2007–present)

-On October 23, 2021 Jordynne Grace became the first Knockout to become the Impact Digital Media Champion a intergender title that is a mostly male dominant title in Sunrise Manor, NV at Bound for Glory of 2021 by defeating Chelsea Green, Crazzy Steve, Fallah Bahh, John Skyler, and Madison Rayne in a tournament final intergender six-way match to become the inaugural champion.
+On October 23, 2021 Jordynne Grace also made history when she became the first Knockout to become the Impact Digital Media Champion a intergender title that is a mostly male dominant title in Sunrise Manor, NV at Bound for Glory of 2021 by defeating Chelsea Green, Crazzy Steve, Fallah Bahh, John Skyler, and Madison Rayne in a tournament final intergender six-way match to become the inaugural champion.

+On October 21, 2023 at Bound for Glory of 2023 Jordynne Grace once more made history by becoming the first women / knockout to win the first Impact!
+20-person Intergender Call Your Shot Gauntlet by last eliminating Bully Ray.

 Knockouts Division authority figure

 In August 2008, it was announced on TNAwrestling.com that Traci Brooks was officially in charge of the Knockouts Division as the Knockouts Division Commissioner, also known as the "Knockout Law".
 On screen credit was given to Jim Cornette (at the time, the highest position of on-screen authority the fans saw), who was fed up with the Knockouts, and needed someone who "spoke their language" to control them.
 In January 2009, Brooks stopped appearing in TNA and Cornette resumed control over the Knockout division.
 Brooks returned on the March 12, 2009, edition of Impact! as a referee.
 She was released on March 4, 2010.
 Since the year of 2009, there has been five female talents who were appointed the role of authority figure in the women's division.